James Doona

-James Doona (born 15 January 1998) is an Irish professional footballer, currently playing for League of Ireland First Division side Longford Town.
+James Doona (born 15 January 1998) is an Irish professional footballer who is currently a free agent.

 Club career

 Youth career

 Raised in School Street in The Liberties, Doona started playing football with Lourdes Celtic.
 His form there earned him moves to two of the country's top schoolboy clubs, Crumlin United and then Stella Maris.
 Doona's took his first step towards League of Ireland football by signing for Inchicore club St Patrick's Athletic's youth setup.
 In August 2015 Doona signed for Shamrock Rovers Under 19's squad, where he played for the 2015 short season and the also 2016 season with them.

 Shamrock Rovers

 2015 & 2016 seasons

 Doona's first involvement with the Shamrock Rovers first team was on 8 September 2015 when he played in their 1–0 Leinster Senior Cup.
 He made two more first team appearances for the first team that season, both in the Leinster Senior Cup, a semi final win over Bohemians, playing alongside Damien Duff as well as playing in the final as Rovers lost 3–1 to Dundalk.
 Doona's first league appearance in senior football came on 29 May 2016 when he came off the bench in a 1–1 draw with Finn Harps at the Tallaght Stadium.
 His first senior goal came on 19 August 2016 when he scored the fifth goal in a 5–0 away win over Athlone Town in the FAI Cup.
 In all, Doona played in 12 games in 2016, scoring one goal.